negative-light-media/Empowered-Pathways/README.md

 ## Paths

 All the blocks have a "path" variant crafted using the **grader**.
-The grader block is crafted like any iron tool and works kinda like a hoe, shovel and a pickaxe all in one.
+The grader block is crafted like any iron tool and works kinda like a hoe, shovel, and pickaxe all in one.
-Rightclick any empowered pathways block to create a new path block that increases player walk speed and includes special features.
+Right-click any empowered pathways block to create a new path block that increases player walk speed and includes special features.

 ![Grader Crafting Recipe](/assets/crafting/grader.png)